BadenLab/LED-Zappelin/README.md

 ## Colour Vision Experiment

-<p align="justify">We used the Open Light-Stimulator for studying the retinal processing of the tetrachromatic zebrafish retina in response to multichromatic signal.
+<p align="justify">We used LED Zappelin' for studying the retinal processing of the tetrachromatic zebrafish retina in response to multichromatic signal.
 Here we selected four LEDs that match the peak sensitivities of each cone opsins of our model.
 We chose LEDs and band pass filters in such manner that the stimulating light and the detection bands do not overlap as much as possible.
 However a temporal separation is still necessary to avoid some overlapping and any light artifact. </p>